 Medicines like antibiotics can have side effects.
-Mild discomforts are common, and do not mean you are allergic to them.
-If symptoms persist after finishing the antibiotics, or if you develop a rash or severe diarrhea, see your doctor right away.
+Mild discomforts such as upset stomach or loose stools are common, and do not mean you are allergic to them.
+If symptoms persist after finishing the antibiotics, or if you develop a rash or severe diarrhea, see your health-care provider right away.

 Hives, rashes or trouble breathing means that you may be allergic to the type of antibiotic you are taking.
 You should seek medical advice as soon as possible.

-If your doctor suggests an antibiotic, ask questions and learn if you have a bacterial infection or a viral infection.
+If your health-care provider suggests an antibiotic, ask questions and learn if you have a bacterial infection or a viral infection.

 Questions you should ask: